Workers’ Compensation and No-Fault Ramifications When you are Involved in an Automobile Accident while in the Course of Your Employment

 Benefits Available for Workplace Auto Accidents

-Two types are benefits are available through workers’ compensation insurance – healthcare and lost wage.
+Two benefits are available through workers’ compensation insurance – healthcare and lost wages.

 As an injured employee, you will receive coverage for all necessary medical expenses, such as: